-Our degree course is formally accredited by the UK's Institute of Physics, which requires that a certain core curriculum of physics has been studied by our graduating class.
-Our course goes well beyond this core in most areas of physics.
+Our degree course is formally accredited by the UK's Institute of Physics, which provide an independent, rigorous and valid assessment of physics degree programmes.
+Our course goes well beyond the required core in most areas of physics.
 In Parts II and III, our two External Examiners, drawn from other leading UK Universities, help us ensure our courses and examinations are of suitable standard and quality, and help establish classing boundaries for degrees; you can read their detailed reports on the TIS.